Analysis | How Iran Pursues Its Interests Via Proxies and Partners

 7. What does all this mean for the U.S.?

-Only Khamenei can decide when, how and where Iran will carry out his pledge of “severe” retaliation.
-But the proxy infrastructure Soleimani set up before his death provides the means to strike back at U.S. interests across a region that hosts tens of thousands of American troops, diplomats and companies.
+Iran’s immediate response to the killing of Soleimani was a direct missile assault by its forces on U.S. military bases in Iraq; it produced no U.S. casualties but allowed Iran’s leaders to say openly that they’d hit back.
+The proxy infrastructure Soleimani set up before his death provides the means to strike back further at U.S. interests across a region that hosts tens of thousands of American troops, diplomats and companies.
 In the past, Iran calibrated its aggression against the U.S. carefully, hoping to avoid open, conventional warfare in which it would be outgunned.
-Many analysts believe Iran will continue such a calibrated approach, but the pressure to do something spectacular will be strong.
-With so many players and proxies involved, what triggers escalation could also prove difficult to predict.
+Many analysts believe Iran will continue such a calibrated approach.

 To contact the reporter on this story: Marc Champion in London at mchampion7@bloomberg.net